Oku Trade

 Scalable Frameworks

 Setting up performance across devices was one of the first specifications designed.
-Early on, our assumption was a. desktop (Mac, PC) would be the preferred device for making a trade and b. preferred desktop browser window sizes would span a range from extra large - medium.
+Early on, our assumption was a. desktop would be the preferred device for making a trade and b. preferred desktop browser window sizes would span a range from extra large - medium.

 The simplest way to ensure a reliable framework (no matter screen size or device), was to design the platform such that charts respond, as oppose to containers.
 That way, despite screen height all information can be viewable at-a-glance, preventing the need for vertical scroll.
-Smallest desktop screens designed first and scaled up.

 More Data

-• Historic data with interactive charts
+• Adding historic data with interactive charts

-• Picking a predetermined price range of 12.5%, 25% 50%, 75%, and 100%
+• Enabling the ability to select a price range of 12.5%, 25% 50%, 75%, and 100%

 • Tick price and value